Bertie County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-If you fail to request an ALR hearing within 15 days of your arrest, your license will be automatically suspended.
-There are very few exceptions to this rule.
-Don't take the risk – act quickly!
+- What happens if you miss the deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule.

 Automatic License Suspension